SensorDots/SocialDistancingBadge/README.md

     - 2 - Alien

  - h - Effect Threshold (distance at which the threshold will activate; value will be meters or feet depending on whether in metric or imperial modes)

- When out of the menu hold button to turn off.
-When off, hold button to turn on.

 ## Hidden Debug Menu

 To access the hidden debug menu: